theMechanism/The-Social-Mechanism/README.md

     express, jade, mongodb and stylus.

-Currently no views are used but future revisions may add an admin portal to allow management of the social entries via a view.
+Currently no views are used but future revisions may add an admin interface to allow management of the social entries via an view.

 ##Limitations: